Lithospheric structure, composition, and thermal regime of the East European craton:

 fertile composition typical for Phanerozoic regions.

-If the whole density deficit in the subcrustal lithosphere of
+If the whole density deficit in the subcrustal lithosphere of the

-deficit of the Archean-early Proterozoic lithosphere) (Fig. 4a) is
+the Archean-early Proterozoic lithosphere) (Fig. 4a) is

 concentrated in its upper part, presumably unmodified by